 B.Sc.
 Hons. with Distinction (Queen’s), M.Sc., Ph.D.
 (Western)

 I received my Honour’s B.Sc. with Distinction from Queen’s University, and M.Sc. and Ph.D. in Clinical Psychology from the University of Western Ontario in 2007 and 2013, respectively.
-I am a Registered Psychologist in Supervised Practice with the College of Psychologists of Ontario (CPO).
+I am a Registered Psychologist with the College of Psychologists of Ontario (CPO).

 I teach undergraduate and graduate courses in Clinical Psychology.
 I also supervise practicum students in the Clinical Psychology graduate program.
 I am passionate about my role as teacher, supervisor, and mentor, and strive to help students in whatever ways I can.

 PSYCH 457 - Honours Seminar in Personality and Clinical Psychology (Topic: Depression)